SKRohit/SKRohit.github.io/Welcome file.md

 # EventLoop, Asyncio ecosystem and FastAPI
 Suppose you are taksed with creating an api, that performs a compute intensive task and handles multiple requests at a time, how would you do it ?
 For an api to handle multiple requests, it should do so asynchronously.
+But does it mean to be asynchronous.
+How do we write asynchronous code and api in python.
+What are the guidelines that we should follow while writing such code.
+Let us start with some definitions.

 ## Some Definitions